echocat/caretakerd/README.md

 # caretakerd

-We created caretakerd for being a minimal process supervisor.
-There are no external dependencies and is optimized for containerization (such as Docker) and simple configuration.
+caretakerd is a simple process supervisor.
+There are no external dependencies and it is optimized for containerization (as used in Docker) and simple configuration.

 * [Documentation](#documentation)
 * [Building](#building)